Morphine19/CV_electric_meter_reading_system/README.md

 > crop = frame [0:720,0:1080]

-this will crop the video depending on the values that are given in the bracket. and you will need to adjust this accordingly depending on your input and the place of your usage box.
+This will crop the video depending on the values that are given in the bracket. and you will need to adjust this accordingly depending on your input and the place of your usage box.
 Remember the reolution we achieve on the first code that is important since we can register value above it since it will cause an error.

 ### video